NCERA219: Swine Production Management to Enhance Animal Welfare

 Sow-Bridge® - Breeding Herd Educational Series annually addresses scientific approaches for breeding, lactation, and general breeding herd management to improve economic, health, production, welfare, and general animal management factors in U.S. and international swine herds.
 Using a format similar to PorkBridge® and a group of member universities as the guiding entity, swine breeding personnel are provided access to leading scientists from the NCERA committee and other allied individuals via a phone-based program using CD-based PowerPoint files for visuals.
 In its ninth year, the program has been met with great success among the participants as a method to deliver high-quality material in a cost-effective manner.

-Outreach activities are also clearly demonstrated within each individual state, where data from NCERA-219 collaborative research are disseminated through a significant number of methods.
-Today, every member of NCERA-219 contributes to the efforts of the U.S. Pork Center of Excellence’s Pork Information Gateway (PIG) project as either Domain Editors, factsheet authors and (or) factsheet reviewers.
+Outreach activities are also clearly demonstrated within each individual state, where data from NCERA-219 collaborative research are disseminated through a significant number of methods and much of our committee developed research is highlighted during extension programs.
+Today, every member of NCERA-219 contributes to the efforts of the National Pork Board Swine Educators Group, Swine On-line Courses, U.S. Pork Center of Excellence’s Pork Information Gateway (PIG) project as either Domain Editors, factsheet authors and (or) factsheet reviewers.
 Nearly all committee members have established university-based web-sites to enhance access to NCERA-219 research findings, disseminated research through weekly/monthly e-newsletters, blogs, popular press articles, and university factsheet publications.

 Throughout the existence of the NCERA-219 committee structure, outreach education has been a priority.
 The record speaks for itself and will continue with the extension of the NCERA-89 authorization.